Techtonica/curriculum/projects/submitting-work.md

 ![](pr-screenshot/pr2-branch.png)

 Double-check you are in the new branch.
 Make any change/edit within the code just so we have a change to commit in the PR.
-Let's `Save` the files and get ready to make this PR.
+Let's `Save` the files and get ready to make PR.

 Check the status of all the files we changed.